KyleNBurke/KyleNBurke.github.io/internal_collisions/README.md

 In this case, we can ensure our collision detection algorithm gives us this normal by simply extending line segment B. We extend it enough so that it is not possible to generate an internal normal.
 I roughly estimated the maximum length of one of these line segments, then doubled that to get the distance I extend the line.

-So, putting both scenarios together, the two red shapes below is what we feed to our algorithm when checking for a collision between the box and line segment B.
+Putting both scenarios together, when checking for a collision between the box and line segment B, we feed the two red shapes below to our collision detection algorithm.

 ![](images/pic_9.png)

-By generating a triangle like this, it's not possible to get an internal collision normal.
+By using this triangle, instead of the line segment, it's not possible to get an internal collision normal.
 As you can see, the generated hull is completely convex so we can easily feed it to common collision detection algorithms like SAT or GJK.
 There is no need to modify your chosen algorithm at all!

 Below are all the possible scenarios.